 Symptoms of a cow’s milk allergy range from diarrhea and coughing to more serious and potentially life threatening symptoms like shortness of breath and anaphylaxis.

-Interestingly, many people with cow’s milk allergies (between 40 and 100 percent) don’t experience the same allergy to goat’s milk — perhaps because goat’s milk is higher in protein and has other properties that make it easier to digest.
-(Contrary to popular belief, goat’s milk does contain lactose —
+Goat’s milk is higher in protein and has other properties that make it easier to digest.
+Contrary to popular belief, however, goat’s milk does contain lactose —

 Even so, replacing cow’s milk formulas or pure cow’s milk with goat’s milk products should always be discussed and supervised by your child’s pediatrician — especially if they have an allergy.

 Another key nutritional difference is in lactose (the natural sugar found in all animal milks).
-Even without a true allergy, many people have a hard time digesting this milk protein, which often erupts as tummy troubles.
+Even without a true allergy, many people have a hard time digesting lactose, which often erupts as tummy troubles.

 Goat’s milk contains less lactose, and this is a big reason why those with cow milk sensitivities may tolerate goat milk much better.

 Some new mamas can’t or choose not to breastfeed (and that’s perfectly OK).
 If you fall into this group, you may be searching for the next best thing — and eyeing goat’s milk-based formulas as a real possibility.

 This 2014 study showed comparable healthy infant development between those fed goat’s milk formulas and those fed cow’s milk formulas.

 More studies on goat’s milk are needed to expand upon nutritional advantages of using it for infants.

 One thing to note: The nutritional content of goat’s milk-based formulas will differ by brand, so review your formula choice with your pediatrician before feeding it to your baby.
 Then, you can feel confident it meets standard nutritional and safety requirements.